BMW X3 SUV - Engines, drive & performance

 BMW freely admits to having used the Jaguar F-Pace as a yardstick when developing the latest X3, and this is readily apparent when you spend time behind the wheel.
 The X3 truly lives up to the German marque's reputation for rewarding driving manners, rarely feeling like the heavy, bulky car it is.
 The diesel version isn't quite as sharp as the Jaguar, but it’s an extremely close-run thing.
 Its only real flaw is steering that feels slightly elastic around town, even if it does feel much more precise when your speed increases.

-The powerful M40i really demonstrates this handling prowess – its 355bhp shows no sign of overcoming the X3's chassis.
+The powerful M40i really demonstrates this handling prowess – its 355bhp shows no sign of overwhelming the X3's chassis.
 Instead, the responsive controls and steering make it surprisingly easy to harness all that power; the M40i feels more like a hot hatchback than a chunky SUV.
 We reckon it's more fun to drive than its Audi SQ5 rival, and its six-cylinder engine has more character than the Audi's, too.

 Another gold star goes on the X3's report card for its off-road capability.
 For many buyers, the ability to deal with demanding terrain is quite a long way down the priority list when buying a new car, but the X3 is an impressive performer on challenging surfaces.
 Although we'd stop short of calling it a Range Rover rival in the rough stuff, the X3 feels easily capable of dealing with the wet fields and boat ramps that some SUVs struggle with.